Funerals and Burials

 Both burial and cremation are available.

 Only the Jewish partner in a mixed-faith couple can be buried in a Jewish cemetery; however other arrangements can be made to provide a Jewish funeral and still allow the couple to find eternal rest together.
-This should be discussed with Cantor Bentley.

 Should your family need additional support beyond the funeral itself, please make sure we are aware of this; our pool of volunteers may be able to assist.